gitkw/No-MASS/Documentation/Markdown/SimulationConfig.md

 It contains the information for the simulation period, buildings, zones, agents and appliances.

-The intial tag to define a number simulation
+The initial tag to define a number simulation
 ~~~~
 <simulation>
 ...